amr3ssam/starships/README.md

 # Starships

-Starships is a one page site to get star war movie starships List .
+Starships is a one page site to get star war movie starships List.<br />
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [styled-components] .

 ## Installation